Frequently Asked Questions about Beard Care

 Why use a Beard Balm?

-If you use Beard Oil on a regular basis, but still have crazy fly-away hairs, you should use a Beard Balm.
-A Beard Balm usually contains beeswax that gives it a sticky, thicker consistency which allows you to apply it to problem hairs and hold them down in place.
-Try it.
-It will really kick your beard up a notch.
+If you use Beard Oil on a regular basis but still have crazy fly-away hairs, you should use a Beard Balm.
+A Beard Balm usually contains beeswax that gives it a sticky, thicker consistency which allows you to apply it to problem hairs and hold them in place.

 How do I apply the Beard Oil to my Beard?

 Try drizzling the oil directly on to the beard brush and combing it in.
-This makes it less messy, and easier to work through the hair that way!
+This makes it less messy, and easier to work through the hair.
+Alternatively, put a dime-size amount of oil in your hand and rub it into your beard.
+Add more if needed.

 Will my beard be greasy when I use Beard Oil?